AokiOfficial/Aoki/INSTRUCTIONS.md

 await client.components!.set('', client, [ButtonC]);
 ```

-Workers bundle your code using `esbuild`, which implies you actually *can*, in one way or another, bundle your code into a file and use it.
-But because that guide's section is very outdated - apparently, none of the methods on the code above is usable as-is - it's hard to figure out what you have to do.
+Workers bundle your code using `esbuild`, which in turn makes this code implies you actually *can*, in one way or another, bundle your code into a file and use it.
+But because that guide's section is so outdated - apparently, none of the methods on the code above is usable as-is - it's hard to figure out what you have to do.

 This is what you're supposed to do for the commands:
 - If you're using any of these two decorators, `@GroupsT` and `@LocalesT`, remove them and use `@Groups` and `@Locales` instead.
 They are *dynamically loaded* and will fall back to nothing on build, causing Discord API errors about your command metadata: